-There are six Judiciary Committee Subcommittees: Antitrust, Competition Policy and Consumer Rights; The Constitution; Crime and Terrorism; Immigration and The National Interest; Oversight, Agency Action, Federal Rights and Federal Courts; Privacy, Technology and the Law.
+There are six Judiciary Committee Subcommittees: Antitrust, Competition Policy and Consumer Rights; Border Security and Immigration; The Constitution; Crime and Terrorism; Intellectual Property; Oversight, Agency Action, Federal Rights and Federal Courts.
 For more about subcommittee members and jurisdiction, click here.

 The Senate Judiciary Committee's main office is located in room 224 of the Dirksen Senate Office Building in Washington, D.C.